 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug of these stages you are in at the time you get a prescription filled or refilled.
+Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.

-Section 2.1 What are the drug payment stages for Bright Advantage Choice (PPO) members?
+Section 2.1 What are the drug payment stages for Bright Advantage Choice Plus (PPO) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Bright Advantage Choice (PPO).
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Bright Advantage Choice Plus (PPO).
 How much you pay for a drug depends on which

 Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage You begin in this payment stage when you fill your first prescription of the year.
 During this stage, you pay the full cost of your drugs.
 You stay in this stage until you have paid \$445 for your drugs (\$445 is the amount of your deductible).
 (Details are in Section 4 of this chapter.)
 During this stage, the plan pays its share of the cost of your generic drugs and you pay your share of the cost.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
+You stay in this stage until your year- to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
 Details are in Section 5 of this chapter.)
 During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 37% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6550.
+You stay in this stage until your year- to-date "out-of- pocket costs" (your payments) reach a total of \$6550.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
 During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
 (Details are in Section 7 of this chapter.)